nlipiarski/MCC/New readme.md

 If you run into any issues, feel free to send an email to [Moesh](mailto:moesh@moesh.ca) with the details or open an issue on the [github issue page](https://github.com/42iscool42/MCC/issues).

-## What If You Want to Make Your Color Scheme Work With MCC
+## What If You Want to Make Sure Your Color Scheme Works With MCC
-The first thing you should know is that MCC already automatically converts color schemes on its own, so you don't have to do anything if you don't want to.
+The first thing you should know is that MCC already automatically converts color schemes on its own, so you won't have to do anything if you don't want to.
 If you really want to make sure your color scheme works with MCC, continue reading.

 There are six scopes you will need to add and one you should propably already have in your color scheme.